-- (2) The visit occurs in an emergency room and the naturopathic doctor who will be treating the patient during the visit is not known to the patient until immediately prior to the start of the visit. - (f) By January 1, 2018, the committee shall develop a standardized format for listing the following information pursuant to subdivision (g): - (1) The listing of the causes for probation alleged in the accusation, the statement of issues, or the legal conclusions of an administrative law judge. - (2) The length of the probation and the end date. - (3) All practice restrictions placed on the naturopathic doctor by the committee. - (g) By January 1, 2018, the committee shall provide the information listed in subdivision (f) as follows: - (1) To an inquiring member of the public. - (2) On any committee documents informing the public of probation orders and probationary licenses, including, but not limited to, newsletters. - (3) In plain view on the BreEZe profile Internet Web page of a naturopathic doctor subject to probation or a probationary license. - SEC.
-9. Section 4962 is added to the Business and Professions Code, to read: - 4962. (a) On and after January 1, 2018, except as provided by subdivision (c), the board shall require a licensee to disclose on a separate document her or his probationary status, all of the information described in subdivision (e), the address of his or her BreEZe profile Internet Web page, and the board's telephone number to a patient, the patient's guardian, or health care surrogate prior to the patient's first visit following the probationary order while the licensee is on probation pursuant to a probationary order made after January 1, 2017, in any of the following circumstances:
+(2) The visit occurs in an emergency room and the naturopathic doctor who will be treating the patient during the visit is not known to the patient until immediately prior to the start of the visit.

+- (f) By-July January 1, 2018, the committee shall develop a standardized format for listing the following information pursuant to: to subdivision (g): - (1) The listing of the causes for probation alleged in the accusation, the statement of issues, or the legal conclusions of an administrative law judge. - (2) The length of the probation and the end date. - (3) All practice restrictions placed on the naturopathic doctor by the committee. - (g) By-July January 1, 2018, the committee shall provide the information listed in subdivision (f) as follows: - (1) To an inquiring member of the public. - (2) On any committee documents informing the public of probation orders and probationary licenses, including, but not limited to, newsletters. - (3) In plain view on the BreEZe profile Internet Web page of a naturopathic doctor subject to probation or a probationary license.
+SEC.
+8. - SEC.
+9. Section 4962 is added to the Business and Professions Code, to read: - 4962. (a) Except-On and after January 1, 2018, except as provided by subdivision (c), the board shall require a licensee to disclose on a separate document her or his probationary-status status, all of the information described in subdivision (e), the address of his or her BreEZe profile Internet Web page, and the board's telephone number to a patient, the patient's guardian, or health care surrogate prior to the patient's first visit following the probationary order while the licensee is on probation in any of the following circumstances: - (1) The accusation alleges, the statement of issues indicates, or the legal conclusions of an administrative law judge find that the licensee is implicated in any of the following: - (A) Gross negligence. - 37 (B) Repeated negligent acts involving a departure from the standard of care with multiple patients.

-SB 1033 -22-
+SB 1033